elinaRosato/Intencion-Elementos/README.md

 <!-- PROJECT REQUIREMENTS -->
 ## Project Requirements
-As I said before, this is the final version of a proyect I have been working on during my first course on Web Development from Coderhouse.
+As I said before, this is the final version of a project I have been working on during my first course on Web Development from Coderhouse.
 The task was to develop a responsive website with 5 sections in different HTML files.
 It should contain real content, images, hyperlinks, good structure, handling of grids, use of the framework, SEO basics and animation.
 According to Coderhouse, the final project must meet the following requirements:
 * Web Structure: The Website is structured based on the chosen framework: Bootstrap, making use of utility classes to build grids, web elements and styles of the framework, in addition to the HTML content.
 All pages have structured content and linked style.
 In case of choosing a framework, you also have to have added the different Javascript and CSS libraries pertinent to the framework.